apache/maven-resolver/src/site/markdown/expected-checksums.md

 use checksums in various other ways too, for example to ensure Artifact integrity during resolution.

-Still, the essence of all checksums uses in Resolver is "integrity validation": Resolver calculates by various means the "calculated" checksum (for given payload), then obtains the "expected" checksum (for same payload) and compares the two.
+The bare essence of all checksum uses in Resolver is "integrity validation": Resolver calculates by various means the "calculated" checksum (for given payload), then obtains somehow the "expected" checksum (for same payload) and compares the two.

 In essence and somewhat simplified, Resolver integrity validation looks like this: